1 GALLON MEAD RECIPE

 Note: Never use bleach!
 Bleach will react negatively with the fermentation process.

-2. Put 4 cups of hot water in your 2-gallon fermenter, measure out about 2 ¾ lbs of honey and mix with the warm water in your bucket.
+2. Put 4 cups of hot water in your 2-gallon fermenter, measure out about 2 ¾ lbs of raw honey and mix with the warm water in your bucket.

 3. Add 8 cups of cold water and stir